Elizzzaaaa/superstore_powerBI_dashboard_with_forecastingModel-/README.md

    - Average no. of days it takes for a order to get delivered to the customer.
 This is calculated using DAX query.

- - Donut Charts-
+2. **Donut Charts**
    - percentage of sales segment wise.
    - percentage of sales by payment mode.
    - percentage of profit by region

+3. **Area Charts**
-3. Area Charts - • sales by month and year - showing trends of sales over two years.
+    - <ins>sales by month and year - </ins>      showing trends of sales over two          years.

-•Sum of profit by month and years - showing profit generated over two years.
+    - <ins>Sum of profit by month and years</ins> - showing profit generated over two years.

+4. **Horizontal Bar Charts**
-4. Horizontal Bar Charts -  • Categorical Sale
+     - Categorical Sale
-• Sub-categorical contribution to Sales.
+     - Sub-categorical contribution to Sales
-• Sales by Shipping mode.
+     - Sales by Shipping mode.
-• Statewise Sales
+     - Statewise Sales

-5. Map- Showing Sales and profit Statewise.
+6. **Map** - Showing Sales and profit Statewise.

+7. **Line Charts** -
-6. Line Charts - Two charts have been made and forecasting of sales has been done by using advanced features.
+     - Two charts have been made and forecasting of sales has been done by using advanced features.
-Both line Charts are sales trend and one is the zoomed version of the forecast.
+     - Both line Charts are sales trend and one is the zoomed version of the forecast.

-7. Slicers - Slicers have been attached to know the insights for a particular region.
+9. **Slicers** - Slicers have been attached to know the insights for a particular region.

-Insights -
+## Insights

 1. 48% of the total sales are made by Consumer segment of buyers.